 Best Lean Turkey Meatloaf with Oatmeal RecipeRecipe posted in: Flex Meals & Snacks, Lunches & Dinners, Main Courses

 Home-cooked classics are often the first thing to go when you’re trying to lose weight.
-That’s because often, these home-cooked dishes are packed with not-so-healthy ingredients that make them a giant no-no for our waistlines.
-But what if we told you there are many healthier alternatives to some of the most coveted home-cooked classics?
-Equally as delicious as your mom’s meatloaf, this healthy and lean Turkey Meatloaf recipe with oatmeal is sure to become a permanent replacement for your favorite home-cooked recipe.
+That’s because these home-cooked dishes are typically packed with not-so-healthy ingredients that make them a giant no-no for our waistlines.
+But what if we told you there are many healthier alternatives to some of the most coveted homestyle meals?
+Equally as delicious as your mom’s meatloaf, this healthy and lean Turkey Meatloaf recipe with oatmeal is sure to become a permanent replacement for your favorite homemade recipe.

-This simple and delicious Turkey Meatloaf recipe makes six servings, each clocking in at just 124 calories (talk about a healthy diet win!).
-On your Nutrisystem meal plan, each serving counts as one PowerFuel, one Extra and half of a Vegetable.
+This simple and delicious Turkey Meatloaf recipe makes six servings.
+Each serving clocks in at just 124 calories (talk about a healthy diet win!).
+On your Nutrisystem meal plan, each serving counts as one PowerFuel, one Extra and half of a Vegetable serving.
 Be sure to log this delicious, home-cooked delicacy in your NuMi app to ensure you are staying on track with your weight loss goals.
 Did you know keeping track of your daily intake can increase your weight loss results?
-Check out the many benefits of using our NuMi app here >
+Check out the many benefits of using our NuMi app here! >

 Calories per Serving: 124

 On Nutrisystem, Count As: 1 PowerFuel, 1 Extra and ½ Vegetable

 - 1 tsp. olive oil